Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 ---

+### Use the following to answer the next four questions.
+Bags of a certain brand of tortilla chips claim to have a
+net weight of 16 ounces.
+A consumer advocate group wishes to see if there is evidence that the mean net weight is less than advertised and so intends to test the hypotheses H0: 𝜇 = 16, Ha: 𝜇 < 16.
+A simple random sample of 24 bags has a sample mean of 𝒙̅ = 15.68 and the sample standard deviation to be s = 0.64.
+49
 ### **49. In this case, which test is appropriate to test the given null and alternative hypotheses?**
 - **Question:** Bags of a certain brand of tortilla chips claim to have a net weight of 16 ounces.
 A consumer advocate group wishes to see if there is evidence that the mean net weight is less than advertised and so intends to test the hypotheses $H_0: \mu = 16$, $H_a: \mu < 16$.
 A simple random sample of 24 bags has a sample mean of $\bar{x} = 15.68$ and the sample standard deviation to be $s = 0.64$.
 In this case, which test is appropriate to test the given null and alternative hypotheses?
 - **Answer:**